 Having junior high students build a roller coaster helps illustrate the three laws of motion, the force of gravity and friction, and the conservation of gravitational potential energy to kinetic energy or motion, as they apply to roller coaster.

-The outreach Coordinator for Science in Motion presentations at the Ecole Heritage was Barbara Kubica who engaged the students in a number of demonstrations and activities.
+The outreach Coordinator for Science in Motion presentations at the Ecole Heritage engaged the students in a number of demonstrations and activities.